chirun-ncl/chirun/docs/source/reference/latex/supported_packages.rst

       - No problems observed.

     * - ``siunitx``
-      - Not supported.
+      - Supported.

-        Work is underway to implement siunitx in MathJax.
+        We use `the MathJax siunitx package by Lee McPherson <https://github.com/limefrogyank/siunitx-pcc>`__.

     * - ``skull``
       - No problems observed.